-Evidence Details

-Consultation/Engagement (including any carried out while developing the policy) Inverclyde hosted an event during Challenge Poverty week in October 2018 at the Beacon Arts Theatre "Every Child Every Chance".
+Evidence Details Consultation/Engagement (including any carried out while developing the policy) Inverclyde hosted an event during Challenge Poverty week in October 2018 at the Beacon Arts Theatre "Every Child Every Chance".
 More than 100 representatives from across the public and third sectors attended this event which provided a robust platform on which to develop the Inverclyde Child Poverty Action Report.
 A second event is taking place in June 2019.
-The purpose of this event is to inform delegates of how their input in the past 12 menths had informed the Local

-inform delegates of how their input in the past 12 months has informed the Local Action Report 2018/19 and Plan for 2019/20 to impact on child poverty in Inverclyde.

-There has been a vast amount of research completed focussing on Child Poverty from national partners including:-

-Joseph Rowntree Foundation
+The purpose of this event is to inform delegates of how their input in the past 12 months has informed the Local Action Report 2018/19 and Plan for 2019/20 to impact on child poverty in Inverclyde.
+Research There has been a vast amount of research completed focussing on Child Poverty from national partners including:- Joseph Rowntree Foundation Poverty Alliance Scottish Government NHS Health Scotland Child Poverty Action Group Scottish Equality and Poverty Research Unit Improvement Services Officer's knowledge and experience (including feedback from frontline staff).
+Actions included within the Local Child Poverty Action Report have been collated from Services within Inverclyde, NHS GGC, Inverclyde HSCP and 3 rd Sector.
+Officers have immense understanding, many years experience and knowledge of their Service Area and the links to poverty.

-Poverty AllianceScottish Government

-Research NHS Health Scotland

-Child Poverty Action Group

-Scottish Equality and Poverty Research Unit

-Improvement Services

-In addition to the research carried out by external partners, they offer support to Local Child Poverty Action Report Leads within Local Authorities.